onexsoft/onecache/README.md

   4, Unix socket connection enabled.

   5, Real time performance statistics, including top keys statistics.

+  6, Daemon process protect you from proxy instance failure.

+  7, Vitrual IP based HA feature protect you from proxy host failure.

 By the way, we have comercial database proxy for MySQL/PostgreSQL database, which can be a good load balancer for MySQL/PostgreSQL groups, or the SQL sharding routers transparently to you applications, or the SQL fireware to prevent your application from SQL injection hurt.
 For more information, please visit http://www.mysqlsoft.com